MattBaltzell/garden-good/Proposal/README.md

 ## Project Goals

 The Garden Good app helps beginning gardeners and experienced gardeners plan, plant, and tend their crops for an abudant harvest.
-This app incorporates planting zones and proper timing for sowing, growth and tending information, as well as weather alerts to help your garden thrive.
+This app incorporates weather alerts to help you protect your garden from harsh conditions, and allow it to thrive.
 From proper feeding and watering to pruning and pests, this app will help you garden GOOD.

 ---